objornstad/oshinys/README.md

 The current models are:

-LPA.app - LPA Tribolium model with 2D and 3D phaseplane
+LPA.app - LPA Tribolium model with a 2D and 3D phase plane

-LVcomp.app - Lotka-Volterra competion model with phaseplane and isoclines
+LVcomp.app - Lotka-Volterra competion model with phase plane and isoclines

-LVpred.app - Lotka-Volterra predation model with phaseplane and isoclines
+LVpred.app - Lotka-Volterra predation model with phase plane and isoclines

 NB.app - Nicholson-Bailey Host-Parasitoid model